sohipan21/distributed-rate-limiter/README.md

   k_paid_demo: {account: bob, tier: paid}
 ```

-Run without `-config` and the server uses built-in demo policies with auth
-off, which is handy locally but trusts whatever the client claims.

 ## Results

 k6 against the full cluster (three nodes behind nginx, one Redis) on a single